WORKING TOWARDS FOUR POINTS OF PERFECTION

 Scholarship Program

-Through our annual Scholarship Program, the Metro-Atlanta Professional Chapter was able to award $500 scholarships to two deserving African American/Black women living in the metro-Atlanta area pursuing higher education.
+Through our annual Scholarship Program, the Metro-Atlanta Professional Chapter was able to award $500 scholarships to four deserving African American/Black women living in the metro-Atlanta area pursuing higher education.
 The recipients were selected based upon their academics, achievements, community involvement, and embodiment of the acronyms of SISTUHS, Incorporated.

 IWe would like to thank everyone for your contributions to our scholarship program.
 If you would like to learn more or donate to our Scholarship Program, please email atl_scholarship@sistuhs.org.